apache/hudi/docs/_docs/0_4_docker_demo.md

 ```

-### Step 8: Schedule and Run Compaction for Merge-On-Read dataset
+### Step 8: Schedule and Run Compaction for Merge-On-Read table

 Lets schedule and run a compaction to create a new version of columnar  file so that read-optimized readers will see fresher data.
 Again, You can use Hudi CLI to manually schedule and run compaction